 Surge protectors only cover power cords.
 Data cables like Ethernet, coaxial, and phone lines can still carry surges to your electronics.
 Use surge protectors that also cover data lines or add separate protection for these cables.

-To fully protect your home’s electronics, combine surge protectors with other safety measures:
+To fully protect your home’s electronics, combine surge protectors with other safety measures in accordance with 2020 National Electrical Code (NEC) and 2023 NEC safety standards:

 Knowing the limits of surge protectors helps you make better choices about protecting your home.
 Combining different safety strategies ensures your electronics stay safe from a variety of electrical issues.

 By understanding what surge protectors can and can’t do, you can better protect your home.
-For more tips on keeping your home’s electrical system safe, keep following our blog.
+For more tips on keeping your home’s electrical system safe, keep following our blog or contact us for an electrical inspection.